ansible-middleware/wildfly/roles/wildfly_migration/README.md

 wildfly migration role
 ======================

-This role is designed to help set up JBoss EAP (Red Hat product based on Wildfly) using RPM delivered by Red Hat to its customer.
-The playbook provides handy reusable content to enable or disable a repo and install EAP using the group install feature.
+This role encapsulate the [Wildfly Migration Tool](https://docs.wildfly.org/28/Migration_Guide.html) to allow using it as part of a Playbook.

 Requirements
 ------------